PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two3.md

 ![](TomThumb/tomthumb2mugshot_small.png)

 Tom peeked a check at Kim: he looked perturbed, as if the whole thing had been a bad idea.
 Tom turned to face her brother, her expression inviting him into her excitement.
-Kim returned her look, but it was clear she had not influenced him; his face showed dread.
+Kim returned her look, but it was clear from his face she had not influenced him.
+He was not enjoying this.

 Suddenly there was someone behind them: “You two are new.”, the person said.
 Tom and Kim stopped abruptly and turned: there was a fair haired boy.
 A bit older than them.
 He was holding a cow tethered by a nose ring.
 “Where you from?”.
 The boy glanced between Tom and Kim, but settled on Tom.

 Kim barely said a thing; a slight grunt of disapproval.

-But Tom answered eagerly: “Hello.”; she was pleased for a new friend, “We’re from The Forest.“, and pointed north explain.
+But Tom answered eagerly: “Hello!”, and pointed north explaining: “we’re from The Forest.”

 “Oh.” said the boy, as if he were interested.
-“The Forest.” he nodded agreeing, but did not continue and a pause brewed.
+“The Forest.” he nodded agreeing, but did not continue.
+A pause brewed.

 “What you come down here for then?” he asked.